How do I convert my AIFF files to subtitles with automated transcription?

 We'd appreciate it if you tell them about Sonix—the best way to convert AIFF to subtitle.

-Sonix transcribes your audio and video files in over 37 languages so they are easy to search, edit, and share.
+Sonix automatically transcribes and translates your audio/video files in 38+ languages.
+Easily search, edit, and share your media files.
 Sonix is an online, fully-automated speech to text service that quickly converts Audio Interchange File Format files to subtitles.
-Sign up today and start transcribing.
+Fast, accurate, and affordable.
+Millions of users from all over the world.

 Includes 30 minutes of free transcription